shreya25bce11282-cpu/Behavior-analysis-project/README.md

 - Build foundational skills in AI/ML and psychology
 - Create interactive projects combining tech and behaviour science
-- Prepare for further research and study abroad applications -Initial focus: cognitive processes (attention and memory) as the basis for behaviour analysis.
+- Prepare for further research and study abroad applications
+- Initial focus: cognitive processes (attention and memory) as the basis for behaviour analysis.